 Successful applicants to UC's Audiology programmes have come from a diverse range of backgrounds, so even if you are not from the health sciences, we encourage your application.
 Entry is competitive, with the selection based on academic merit.

 An audiology qualification from UC is the beginning of a worthwhile and inspiring career in the healthcare sector.

 Our graduates are in demand and highly employable both in Aotearoa New Zealand and overseas.
 They go on to work in hospitals, schools, and private clinics.
 Some of our graduates now have their own private practices, while

 others are working in research labs, and designing and developing new hearing technologies.

 Choose an area that you are interested in and learn how UC's extensive range of study options can let you study what you want to.

-Speech-language therapists/pathologists are professionals educated in the study of human communication, how it develops and the many differences and ...
+Speech-language therapists/pathologists are professionals who study human communication – how it develops and the many differences and difficulties that ...